 - Procurement Clerk

 There were about 74,900 jobs for Procurement Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Procurement Clerk.
-Due to new job openings and attrition, there will be an average of 7,500 job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.